atom/atom/docs/creating-a-package.md

 apm publish minor
 ```

-This will update your `package.json` to have a new minor `version`, commit
+This will update your `package.json` to have a new minor `version`, commit the
-the change, create a new [Git tag](http://git-scm.com/book/en/Git-Basics-Tagging),
+change, create a new [Git tag][git-tag], and then upload the package to the
-and then upload the package to the registry.
+registry.

 Run `apm help publish` to see all the available options and `apm help` to see
 all the other available commands.

 ## package.json

-Similar to [npm packages][npm], Atom packages
+Similar to [npm packages][npm], Atom packages can contain a _package.json_ file
-can contain a _package.json_ file in their top-level directory.
-This file contains metadata
+in their top-level directory.
+This file contains metadata about the package,
-about the package, such as the path to its "main" module, library dependencies,
+such as the path to its "main" module, library dependencies, and manifests
-and manifests specifying the order in which its resources should be loaded.
+specifying the order in which its resources should be loaded.

-In addition to the regular [npm package.json keys](https://npmjs.org/doc/json.html)
+In addition to the regular [npm package.json keys][npm-keys] available, Atom
-available, Atom package.json files have their own additions.
+package.json files have their own additions.

 - `main` (**Required**): the path to the CoffeeScript file that's the entry point
 to your package
 - `stylesheets` (**Optional**): an Array of Strings identifying the order of the
 stylesheets your package needs to load.
-If not specified, stylesheets in the _stylesheets_
+If not specified, stylesheets in the
-directory are added alphabetically.
+_stylesheets_ directory are added alphabetically.
 - `keymaps`(**Optional**): an Array of Strings identifying the order of the
 key mappings your package needs to load.
-If not specified, mappings in the _keymaps_
+If not specified, mappings in the
-directory are added alphabetically.
+_keymaps_ directory are added alphabetically.
 - `menus`(**Optional**): an Array of Strings identifying the order of
 the menu mappings your package needs to load.
 If not specified, mappings
 in the _keymap_ directory are added alphabetically.
 - `snippets` (**Optional**): an Array of Strings identifying the order of the
 snippets your package needs to load.
-If not specified, snippets in the _snippets_
+If not specified, snippets in the
-directory are added alphabetically.
+_snippets_ directory are added alphabetically.
 - `activationEvents` (**Optional**): an Array of Strings identifying events that
 trigger your package's activation.
-You can delay the loading of your package until
+You can delay the loading of your package
-one of these events is trigged.
+until one of these events is trigged.

 ## Source Code